scottpcs/Agentopia/agentopia-summary.md

 ## Conclusion

 Agentopia has made significant progress in implementing multi-agent conversations and enhancing the platform's capabilities.
+Recent improvements in API handling, error management, and system diagnostics have strengthened the foundation for reliable agent interactions.
 The focus remains on improving reliability, user experience, and advanced features while maintaining a clear path toward implementing more complex agent interactions and optimizations.

-Last updated: October 29, 2024
+Last updated: November 23, 2024

-## Previous Next Key Work Focus Areas

-Node Reference Clean-up (completed)

-Resolve issues where some node types are not being found, resulting in default node types Investigate and fix potential path-related issues

-Enhanced Agent Builder: (advanced)

-Refine the node and agent palette functionality Develop a richer agent builder capability that includes behavior design

-Multiple Agent Instances: (implemented, but needs cleanup)

-fix API issue with participant models.
-Need a way to access property panels for participants.
-Should probably be able to select model in the agent builder.
-Allow for auto-select but also user over-ride
-Enable support for multiple instances of a given agent in a single workflow Implement functionality for agents to interact in different contexts within the same workflow

-Multi-Agent Conversations: (implemented but needs clean-up on API handling.
-Agents should have API already assigned)

-Develop a new node type or property setting to support multi-agent conversations

-Conditional Workflow Control:

-Implement conditional conversation entrance and exit Add workflow branching capabilities

-Context Management:

-Develop a robust system for managing and passing context between nodes and conversations

-RAG (Retrieval-Augmented Generation) Solution:

-Integrate a RAG system to enhance AI responses with relevant retrieved information

-Improved Menu Bar Functionality:

-Enhance save and open operations
-Implement view change capabilities
-Add other useful workflow management features